Bren Machine Gun

 |Muzzle Velocity||744 m/s|

-Bren light machine guns were also used on vehicles.
-They were often found aboard the British Universal Carriers, leading to the nickname "Bren Gun Carriers" for these vehicles.
+As noted above, Bren light machine guns were mounted on Universal Carriers; this led to the the unofficial yet popular nickname of "Bren Gun Carriers" for Universal Carriers.

-After the war, the Bren light machine gun design was modified to make use of the standard 7.62-mm cartridge of NATO forces.
+After the war, the Bren light machine gun design was modified to make use of the standard 7.62-millimeter cartridge of NATO forces.
 When the modification was completed in 1958, the model was redesignated L4 light machine gun; L4 light machine guns remained in British service until the 1990s.
 During the Korean War, they were seen on both sides of the war, with British and Commonwealth forces wielding Bren guns while the Chinese fought back with ZB guns.
 Some Chinese units also used them during the Vietnam War.
-Many military and police organizations still use Bren guns today.
+British forces operated L4 light machine guns in the 1982 Falklands War and in the 1990-1991 Persian Gulf War.
+The last gun of this design to be fired by a British military service personnel was a Turkish-built ZB vz.
+30 gun, captured from an enemy fighter in Afghanistan and turned back against its original operators in 2009.
+The Indian Army operated locally-built (at Ishapore) Bren guns under the designation of MG1B; they were retired from front line service in 2012.
+Many military forces and police organizations still use Bren guns and L4 guns today.

 |3 Sep 1937||The first British-built Bren gun fired in testing.|